Mazabuka

 Mazabuka is a town in the Southern Province of Zambia.
 It is the capital of Mazabuka District, one of the thirteen administrative units in the Southern Province.

+Etymology

 The name Mazabuka originates from a Tonga local language word "kuzabuka" which means "To cross over the river".
 The name should have been "mwazabuka" which translates to "you have crossed".
-However, due assimilation, the name became "Mazabuka" which nonetheless translates to "you have crossed".It is believed that the name was coined after the Tonga people crossed the Kafue River near a place called Nanga during their migrations.
+However, due assimilation, the name became "Mazabuka" which nonetheless translates to "you have crossed".
+It is believed that the name was coined after the Tonga people crossed the Kafue River near a place called Nanga during their migrations.